E1 Long Distance Path

 In addition to the advice gained from the articles listed above, one must also be prepared with some accommodation and resupply plans.

-In Norway, the Børgefjell section and the next section to Sætertjønnhytta in Steinkjer are unmarked, as required by the national park's regulations and asked by the Sámi.
+In Norway, the Børgefjell section and the next section to Sætertjønnhytta in Steinkjer are unmarked in the terrain, as required by the national park's regulations and asked by the Sámi.
 The route is marked on appropriate maps.

 Get in

-The trailhead for the E1 European Long Distance Path is a Nordkapp, or "North Cape" in English.
+The trailhead for the E1 European Long Distance Path is a Nordkapp ("North Cape").
 The trailhead marks the northernmost point on continental Europe (more or less).
-The trail is divided into sections.
 One can hike the entire E1 trail, or sections of it.
-The sections are usually grouped by country: Norway, Finland, and Sweden; Denmark; Germany; Switzerland; Italy, although the borders are not always the best places to begin walking a leg.
-You could choose the hike the entire thing, sections, or even group sections together to hike.
-You could also hike from north to south or south to north.
+The sections are usually grouped by country, for administrative reasons, although the borders are not always the best places to begin walking a leg.
+You could choose to hike the entire thing, some sections, or the whole thing some sections at a time.
+The trail can be hiked from north to south or south to north.

 Nordkapp

 You may choose the start the trail at its proper trailhead at Nordkapp.
-There are lots of ways to get to Nordkapp; we will list some of them below.
+See its article for more options of getting in.

-Nordkapp offers bus services from Honningsvåg Airport once a day daily.
-See timetable below.
+Nordkapp offers bus services from Honningsvåg Airport once a day.
+See this timetable from 2020 for approximate travel times.

 Bus Timetable